Michigan board approves $400 million to advance EV batteries

 “We are in global competition to make sure that Michigan stays on the cutting edge of auto manufacturing.
 Investments like the ones that we’ve announced today are game changers,” Michigan Gov. Gretchen Whitmer said Wednesday in an interview with The Associated Press.

-A Michigan energy-storage company, Our Next Energy, would be allocated $236 million in the agreement for an up to $1.6 billion project in the Detroit suburb of Novi.
-An allocation of $175 million in incentives will go to a $2.4 billion facility planned by Chinese manufacturer Gotion for Big Rapids in northern Michigan.
-The primary functions of the facilities would be to build components used for electric vehicle batteries.
+A Michigan energy-storage company, Our Next Energy, would be allocated $236 million in the agreement for an up to $1.6 billion project in Van Buren Township outside of Detroit.
+An allocation of $175 million in incentives will go to a $2.4 billion factory planned by Chinese manufacturer Gotion for Big Rapids in northern Michigan.
+The factories would produce components used for electric vehicle batteries.

-President Joe Biden showcased his administration’s efforts to promote electric vehicles during an appearance at the Detroit auto show last month when he said Michigan was “building the future of the electric vehicle.”
+President Joe Biden showcased his administration’s efforts to promote electric vehicles during an appearance at the Detroit auto show last month when he said Michigan is “building the future of the electric vehicle.”

-Under his Inflation Reduction Act, the batteries in electric vehicles must be built in North America to be eligible for a federal tax credit of up to $7,500.
+Under his Inflation Reduction Act, the batteries must be built in North America for electric vehicles to be eligible for a federal tax credit of up to $7,500.

-The Michigan Economic Development Corporation board passed the incentives Wednesday but final approval of the incentive packages will need to come from the House and Senate appropriations committees.
+The Michigan Economic Development Corporation board passed the incentives Wednesday but legislative approval will need to come through the House and Senate appropriations committees.
 A timeline for the committees’ approval is unknown, according to a spokesman.

 The $2.4 billion Gotion project, which is planned on a 523-acre site in Big Rapids, would create 2,350 jobs with average wages of $29.42 per hour, according to the company’s proposal.
-The facility will include a cathode plant and an anode plant, two components that are key to electric vehicle batteries.
+The factory will produce cathodes and anodes, two components that are key to electric vehicle batteries.
 The board also approved a 30-year Renaissance Zone that was approved last week by county officials and will save the company an estimated $540 million.

-Our Next Energy’s 59,589-square-foot facility planned in Novi will cost $1.6 billion and is expected to result in the creation of 2,112 new jobs.
-The facility, according to the company’s proposal, will create “battery packs for commercial and consumer Electric Vehicles.”
+Our Next Energy says it's 59,000-square-foot (18,000-square-meter) factory planned in Van Buren Township will cost $1.6 billion and create 2,112 new jobs making “battery packs for commercial and consumer Electric Vehicles.”

-Quentin L. Messer Jr., CEO of the state economic development corporation, said the $400 million incentives packages are performance-based in the event a company doesn’t meet its targets.
+Quentin L. Messer Jr., CEO of the state economic development corporation, said the $400 million in incentives are performance-based, in case targets aren't met.

 “If the company performs but then subsequently has nonperformance, and if that nonperformance isn’t subsequently remedied, then those state tax dollars will be returned back to the taxpayers of Michigan,” Messer said during an interview with the AP.

-Note: This article has been corrected to show that the Our Next Energy project will be in Van Buren Township, not Novi.